Table of contents

 Since Kanban was first developed as a project management framework in the 1940s in Japan, its use has evolved.
-Initially used specifically in the context of ‘just in time’ manufacturing and waste control, today it is popular with all kinds of industries and applications.
+Initially used specifically in the context of ‘just in time’ manufacturing and waste control, it is popular with all kinds of industries and applications today.

 Because technology has moved on, so has the way we use Kanban.
-In particular, as well as developing certain roles and responsibilities, it has also developed a series of Kanban principles and practices.
+In particular, as well as developing specific roles and responsibilities, it has developed a series of Kanban principles and practices.
 Its foundation lies in six core principles as a guiding framework for managing change and delivering exceptional services.

-By understanding modern Kanban principles and practices, you’ll be able to work more effectively when using Kanban, as well as more effectively distribute takes to your colleagues, team members, and subordinates.
-This article will also provide some visual examples of how these Kanban principles and practices look in Teamhood.
+By understanding modern Kanban principles and practices, you’ll be able to work more effectively when using Kanban and distribute takes to your colleagues, team members, and subordinates.
+This article will also provide visual examples of how these Kanban principles and practices look in Teamhood.

 Learn more about Kanban using our Kanban resources.

 It was used initially for managing inventory and minimizing waste by ordering stock when items dropped below a certain threshold.
-Since then, Kanban has been applied as a Lean project management methodology to a range of sectors and is particularly popular today with software developers.
+Since then, Kanban has been applied as a Lean project management methodology to various sectors and is particularly popular today with software developers.

-To reflect the advancements in technology, project management, and new industries, David J Anderson pioneered the wider adoption of the Kanban methodology.
+David J Anderson pioneered the broader adoption of the Kanban methodology to reflect technological advancements, project management, and new industries.
 His 2010 book Kanban: Successful Evolutionary Change for Your Technology Business defined five core properties that he thought characterized successful Kanban implementations.
-Since then, these five properties have expanded into four key Kanban principles and six practices.
+Since then, these five properties have expanded into four fundamental Kanban principles and six practices.

 David Anderson’s initial five core Kanban properties are: